Best BBQs of 2026: Top grills for outdoor cooking - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

 Fire up the backyard and turn ordinary meals into something worth gathering around.
 A great BBQ isn’t just equipment—it’s the centrepiece of every warm-weather hangout.
-From sleek modern designs to rugged classics built for weekend feasts, you’ll find standout BBQs at places like Walmart, Wayfair, and more.
-It’s all about choosing the one that fits your space, your style, and your appetite for great outdoor cooking.
+Whether you prefer the convenience of gas and propane or the rich, smoky flavour of charcoal, you’ll find standout BBQs from brands like Weber, Napoleon and more.
+From sleek modern designs to rugged classics built for weekend feasts, it’s all about choosing the one that fits your space, your style, and your appetite for great outdoor cooking.

 If you’re looking for the best gas grill, consider the Weber Genesis E-325, featuring PureBlu burners and large sear zone that make it easy to cook multiple steaks or meals consistently at high quality.
 It has cast-iron grates, a Flavorizer bar system that boosts flavour while reducing flare-ups, and a versatile Weber Crafted setup that expands cooking options.